flipwooyoung/oci-google-functions/README.md

 <img width="428" alt="image" src="https://github.com/user-attachments/assets/8df77468-c653-4113-b788-9f1443c65d54" />

+6. For the second part, you will have to create an Application.

-6. For the second part, you will have to set up permissions for this Service Account.
+6. For the final part, you will have to set up permissions for this Service Account.
 Give Editor to the Service Account for the strongest privilege, but if you only require Workspace permissions, just search Workspace and select between Workspace Developer and Reader.
-The third part doesn't matter, just continue with creation.
+Continue with creation.

 <img width="954" alt="image" src="https://github.com/user-attachments/assets/43799971-c3af-41e4-9d45-e4752578a2c0" />